-55. Whilst our Client considers that such a requirement is not explicitly stated within the Framework, they do consider that it accords with the thrust of paragraphs 80-82, and our Client is supportive of the additional employment land which has been factored in to support additional need deriving from major projects and the logistics sector.
-It is sensible for the Council to be flexible and for it ensure that the Local PLan can react to increased demands arising from major development projects and from additional demand from the logistics sector.
-They would stress however that it is important, in the interests of the sustainability of the Plan, that the housing requirement is such that any increases in demand for employment space can be matched by increases in housing provision.
-In order to ensure that those who work in the Borough can also live there, this will also pave the way for a utilization of sustainable transport, and release the reliance on the private car.
+59. Whilst our Client considers that such a requirement is not explicitly stated within the Framework, they do consider that it accords with the thrust of paragraphs 80 to 82, and our

+Client is supportive of the additional employment land which has been included to support additional need deriving from major projects and the logistics sector.
+It is sensible for the Council to be flexible and for it to ensure that it can react to increased demands arising from these sources.
+They would stress however that it is important, in the interests of the sustainability of the Plan, that the housing requirement is such that any increases in demand for employment space can be matched by increases in housing provision (noting the identified attractiveness, and unique characteristics of St Helens which mean that it appeals to the logistics sector).
+In order to ensure that those who work in the Borough can also live there, this will also pave the way for a utilisation of sustainable transport, and release the reliance on the private car.